 The Christian Connector Scholarship is available for students enrolling for the first time as a full-time student at a Christ-centered Christian college, university, or Bible college.
 High school juniors looking to attend one of these colleges are encouraged to apply as well.
 Head to the scholarship website to learn more!

-Every year, four members of the ScholarshipPoints program win a $10,000 scholarship, and every month, three members win a $1,000 scholarship.
+Monthly, members of the ScholarshipPoints program win a $2,500 scholarship while three members win a $1,000 scholarship.
 That is a lot of scholarship money up for grabs!
-Get automatically entered into the next $10,000 scholarship drawing simply by signing up today.
+Get automatically entered into the next $2,500 scholarship drawing simply by signing up today.

 The American College Foundation (ACF) offers the annual Visionary Scholarship program to aid students in every grade level of high school.
 The ACF awards vary from $1,000 to $5,000.
 Financial need is not considered, so this scholarship is available for students of all backgrounds!
 Check out the scholarship website for more details.

 The $2,000 "No Essay" Scholarship is exactly what it sounds like, a way to get $2,000 for school without having to write an essay.
 This scholarship is awarded monthly, and you can apply once each month.
 It is open to both high school and college students.
 Please visit the scholarship provider's website for full details.

 Wanting to go to culinary school or very passionate about cooking?
 If so, the Zest for Cooking Scholarship may be for you.
 It was created for aspiring chefs who want to continue expressing themselves through their culinary work.
 Selection criteria include creativity, passion, ambition, and vision.
 Find out more on the scholarship website.